AI Tool Stack Audit Workflow

 Step 6 — Decide and document

 For every subscription, land on one of: Keep as-is, Downgrade tier, or Cancel.
 Note the decision and the reason — this becomes your reference the next time a new AI tool pitch lands in your inbox.
+For anything downgraded or cancelled, set a calendar note for the next billing date so you can confirm the change actually took effect — a cancellation that didn’t process correctly is worse than never cancelling, since it combines the wasted spend with a false sense that it’s handled.

 Inputs & outputs